jtung23/python-data-collector/README.md

 	})
 ```

-- Adding a new restaurant to `all_restaurants` from `all_ids` if it doenst exist using dictionary comprehension and conditional statements.
+- Adding a new restaurant to `all_restaurants` collection from `all_ids` collection if it does not exist using dictionary comprehension and conditional statements.

 ```python
 # gets array of ids that need to be added to collection